piroor/tweet.sh/README.md

  * Parameters
    * `-m`: comma-separated list of uploaded media IDs.
 See also the `upload` command.
    * 1st rest argument: the ID or the URL of a tweet to be replied.
    * All other rest arguments: the body of a new reply to be posted.
+If you don't specify no extra parameters, this command reads posting body from the standard input.
  * Standard output
    * [A JSON string of the posted reply tweet](https://dev.twitter.com/rest/reference/post/statuses/update).
  * Example